Alison D.

 The intensity of struggle is crippling.
 The desire to stay strong was muddled by booze and drugs.
 Every word was a terrifying expression of being worn out.
 The faith of survival.
 The transformation of dark clouds to existence.
 A rolling, disturbed existence, stealing away hope.
 This is addiction.
 And the realization that I was a full-blown alcoholic did not hit me until I hit rock bottom.
-And I needed a miracle.
-And I had a few miracles in my lifetime.
+I needed a miracle.
+I had a few miracles in my lifetime.
 I gave birth to three healthy children.
 I survived a brutal childhood.
-I have lifelong friendships.
+I made lifelong friends.
 I consider my recovery to be a miracle.
 And the true miracle is “doing recovery” every day in any shape or form.

 So, what does recovery look like?
-It is completely unique for each of us, that much we know.
+Personally, I chose to do OP and IOP, which were a lifesaver when I returned home, but recovery is different for everyone.
 One thing that we all have learned is that we need each other.
 Consistently.
-The support offered by Mountainside is a life saver for me.
-The on-line groups, the connection to the Alumni gang and all they do for us, the Mountainside App, and the ability to reach out if we need it are things we must take advantage of.
+The support offered by Mountainside is a life-saver for me.
+The online groups, the connection to the Alumni gang and all they do for us, the Mountainside App, and the ability to reach out if we need it are things we must take advantage of – all of it.
 I find myself wanting to walk away some days.
 I did walk away for about a month and although I did not pick up, it was an emotional roller coaster until I had enough and I reached out and joined the groups again, a reminder that we need each other to navigate this journey through all of the ups and downs.
 All of us have the ability to reach out and know that there is someone on the other end who will reciprocate and answer immediately.
 We are truly blessed to have these connections.
-I could not do any of this without all of you.
-And that gives me momentum to move on and do the work.
-I define work as anything that makes you happy and gives you a feeling of fulfillment.
-It could be getting outside and being in nature, or it could be something you are passionate or curious about.
-If you like to write, do what Lincoln taught me; he called it “In Cleaning.”
-Simply write whatever comes to your mind at that moment.
-For example, it could be “today I cleaned the bathroom and walked the dog” — boom you are a writer!
+I could not do any of this without all of you, and that gives me momentum to move on and do the work.

-I chose to do OP and IOP which were a lifesaver when I returned home.
-Having that structure early on was comforting and valuable.
-In active use, I thought I was the only one who needed to drink every day, all day, and all night.
-I thought I was the only one who had anger and rage.
-I felt entirely alone.
-Discovering that all my thoughts were absolutely unfounded and that I could continue after treatment talking and sharing with people who had the same thoughts, was invaluable.
-There were times, later on, that I didn’t want recovery to become the “everything” in my daily life.
 Finding a rhythm with work and pleasure was tough.
 When I was a kid, I lived on my bike; growing up in Brooklyn, having a bike was a must.
-So, I bought a bike — a slamming bike — and I ride like the wind.
-And oddly enough, I am attracted to the cemeteries because they have hills and I become a kid again, screaming in my head “the devil ain’t gonna catch me again”!!
+So, I bought a bike — a slamming bike — and I rode like the wind.
+Oddly enough, I am attracted to the cemeteries because they have hills and I became a kid again, screaming in my head “the devil ain’t gonna catch me again!”
 I cannot tell you how fulfilling this feels.
 I have the absolute pleasure of living near the ocean and many beautiful lakes.
 Both bring me peace and I visit them often.
 On a bad day, I throw rocks into the lake.
-On a good day, I calmly sit and peacefully listen to the roar of the ocean or I walk on the beach collecting whatever catches my eye.
+On a good day, I calmly sit and listen to the roar of the ocean or walk on the beach collecting whatever catches my eye.
 And for some reason unknown to mankind, a picnic by a lake with a book is by far the most peaceful and enjoyable respite imaginable.

 The common denominators with my peers from Mountainside are connection and trust.
 The knowledge that we cannot survive this disease without each other.
 Recovery started at Mountainside.
 And it will never end.
 It will be a part of me for the rest of my life.
 And I will take that and keep it close to my heart and soul for I know that if I let go of all that I learned and all of those who help me on this journey, I will fail.
 And it is not just about taking a drink… emotional health is my issue.
 The cravings are real, but they do get manageable after time.
 The dreams haunt me, but they will diminish eventually.
 I will not sacrifice my dignity again for the sake of wrecking my mind and destroying relationships which are finally on the mend.
 I remember that the earth is alive.
 We are a living, breathing manifestation of this beautiful and generous planet.
 Knowing this, we can begin to walk differently and to care for her differently.
 We will fall completely in love with the Earth again.
 I have learned to forgive.
 I have learned and taught myself that I cannot control anything other than myself.
 I actually found out who I really am, but still a work in progress.